beechnut/transition-memo/transition-memo.md

 __Pathways:__

-+ Consider implementing a Civic Innovation Officer, such as the one in the Mayor’s Office of Civic Innovation in San Francisco.
++ Consider implementing a [Civic Innovation Officer][cio], such as the one in the Mayor’s Office of Civic Innovation in San Francisco.
 + Consider creating an Innovation Department, or modify New Urban Mechanics to include an Experimentation Team.
 This team would, like a startup, attempt to develop and implement boundary-breaking civic technology using an lean (i.e. low-cost) agile approach.
 + Consider establishing an Innovation Fund to provide for the Innovation Department’s experimentation.
 Adopt a fail-forward approach that expects occasionally failures but ensures introspection enough to learn from these events.

 # Access for All